o3de/o3de.org/content/docs/engine-dev/tools/o3de-cli/project-export/_index.md

 description: High Level Developer Overview for the Project Export command.
 ---

 ***The Project Export*** command enables shipping of O3DE projects into distributable games.
-It is designed to enable arbitrary needs in the export process, and comes with standard export scripts for the majority of users.
+It is designed to fulfill arbitrary needs in the export process, and comes with standard export scripts for the majority of users.

 {{< note >}}
-You can find a presentation on the Project Export feature on the official O3DE Youtube channel: https://www.youtube.com/watch?v=fV1gmxiRHdY
+You can find a presentation of the Project Export feature on the official O3DE Youtube channel: https://www.youtube.com/watch?v=fV1gmxiRHdY
 {{< /note >}}